Fábio Simplício

-Fábio Henrique Simplício (born 23 September 1979) is a Brazilian retired footballer who played as a midfielder.
+Fábio Henrique Simplício (born 23 September 1979) is a Brazilian former professional footballer who played as a midfielder.
 He appeared in 243 Serie A games for three clubs and scored 43 goals, having played for nearly a decade in the country.

 Club career

-São Paulo / Move to Italy
+São Paulo and move to Italy

 Born in São Paulo, Simplício started his career with hometown's São Paulo FC, going on to remain five years with the club and winning two State Leagues.
 In 2004, he moved to Italy and signed for Parma FC, after having been discovered by its director of football Arrigo Sacchi.

-Simplício made his Serie A debut on 22 September 2004 in a 1–2 home loss against Bologna F.C.
-1909, one day shy of his 25th birthday (16 minutes played), and finished his first season with four goals in 34 games, bettering that total to ten in the following campaign.
+Simplício made his Serie A debut on 22 September 2004 in a 1–2 home loss against Bologna FC 1909, one day shy of his 25th birthday (16 minutes played), and finished his first season with four goals in 34 games, bettering that total to ten in the following campaign.

 Palermo

 On 14 June 2006 Simplício joined fellow top division side U.S. Città di Palermo, moving alongside Parma teammate Mark Bresciano.
 He was priced at €7.1 million, with €4.6 million being to his previous team.

 During his four-year spell with the Sicilian club, Simplício appeared in more than 26 league matches, adding eight UEFA Cup appearances in two separate seasons combined (two goals).
 In January 2010, his agent Gilmar Rinaldi announced he would not extend his contract with Palermo, set to expire in June.